yukino-org/kazahana-v3/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: "[Feature] <short title>"
-labels: 'status: pending, type: enhancement'
+labels: "status: pending, type: enhancement"
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**